GuySie/ha-meural/README.md

 ![Meural Canvas in Media Control card](https://raw.githubusercontent.com/GuySie/ha-meural/master/images/mediacontrolcard.png)

 ## Installation
-### HACS
+### HACS Install
 Add the following URL as a custom repository in HACS.
 You will be able to install the Meural integration from there.
 https://github.com/GuySie/ha-meural/
 Restart Home Assistant after installation.

 ### Manual Install
 Copy the `meural` folder inside `custom_components` to your Home Assistant's `custom_components` folder.
 Restart Home Assistant after copying.

 ### Setup
-Go to *Configuration*, *Integrations*, click the + to add a new integration and find the Meural integration to set up.
+After restarting go to *Configuration*, *Integrations*, click the + to add a new integration and find the Meural integration to set up.
 Log in with your Netgear account.

 The integration will detect all Canvas devices registered to your account.
 Each Canvas will become a Media Player entity and can be added to your Lovelace UI using any component that supports it, for example the default Media Control card.
-The entity will correspond to the name you have given the Canvas.
-By default your Canvas has a name consisting of a painter's name and 3 digits like `picasso-428`, which would result in the entity `media_player.picasso-428` being created.
+Your entity will correspond to the name the Canvas has been given.
+By default the Canvas has a name consisting of a painter's name and 3 digits like `picasso-428`, which would result in the entity `media_player.picasso-428` being created.
+You can give your Canvas a new name via Meural's app or website, or override this name in Home Assistant's entity settings.

 ## Integration